mercari/mercari-engineering-ladder/en/MG4.md

 Identifies issues **across multiple teams** and thinks of and implements methods to drive solutions.

-**Boosts their team’s performance by collaborating with other teams to achieve goals, taking into account other teams' situations.**
+**Collaborates with other teams to achieve goals, and boosts performance while taking into account other teams' situations.**

 Fosters a blameless culture that welcomes new challenges **across multiple teams.**

 ## Vision
-**Seeks data-backed evidence through proofs of concept (POC), tests, and external research and leads fact-based decision-making in development involving multiple teams.**
+**Seeks data-backed evidence through proofs of concept (POC), tests, and external research and** leads **fact-based** decision-making **in development that impacts multiple teams or the goals of the product or the division.**

 **Works with other teams to help achieve goals based on the organizational strategy, considering the interests of both their own team and teams around them.**